 Information for consumers

-Operator’s address for delivery of email is email@example.com.
+- The operator’s address for delivery of email is email@example.com.

-Prices include all taxes and fees.
-Amount of price is set in user‘ interface of Legito application.
+2. Prices include all taxes and fees.
+The amount of price is set in the user‘ interface of the Legito application.

-User shall pay the price by credit or debit card or by PayPal and if allowed by wire transfer or sms.
+3. User shall pay the price by credit or debit card or by PayPal and if allowed by wire transfer or SMS.

-Operator does not charge any fees for delivery of the service.
+4. The operator does not charge any fees for the delivery of the service.

-Users need to have internet access and any of the following web browsers to use Legito correctly.
-Web Browsers: Microsoft Internet Explorer or Google Chrome or Mozilla FireFox or Opera or Safari in the news available version.
+5. Users need to have internet access and any of the following web browsers to use Legito correctly.
+Web Browsers: Microsoft Internet Explorer or Google Chrome or Mozilla Firefox or Opera or Safari in the news available version.

-There are no fees for using devices for distant communication in connection with Operator.
+6. There are no fees for using devices for distant communication in connection with the Operator.

-Users can identify mistakes in user’s interface of the Legito application; correction of the mistakes made by inserting data could be done also in user’s interface of Legito application and if not possible, than by technical support available at the above mentioned contacts.
+10. Users can identify mistakes in the user’s interface of the Legito application; correction of the mistakes made by inserting data could be done also in the user’s interface of Legito application and if not possible, then by technical support available at the above-mentioned contacts.

 INFORMATION FOR CONSUMERS FROM THE EUROPEAN UNION ONLY: